WWL (AM): Changes in ownership

-Keymarket Communications of Greenville, South Carolina, became the new owner of WWL and WLMG-FM.
-Baltimore, Maryland-based Sinclair Broadcast Group assumed ownership of both stations in 1996; most of Sinclair's radio stations, including WWL, were acquired by Entercom Communications of Bala Cynwyd, Pennsylvania in 1999.
+Keymarket Communications of Greenville, South Carolina, became the new owner of WWL and WLMG.
+Baltimore-based Sinclair Broadcast Group assumed ownership of both stations in 1996.
+Most of Sinclair's radio stations, including WWL and WLMG, were acquired by Entercom Communications of Bala Cynwyd, Pennsylvania in 1999.

 WWL has been "monogrammed" into the Internal Revenue Code.
 A section excluding certain types of income of nonprofit organizations from income tax mentions entities licensed by federal agencies (like the station's FCC license) and carried on by religious orders (like the Jesuits).
 The three subsections of this tax provision, 26 U.S.C.
 512(b)(15), begin with W, W, and L, respectively.
 The exclusion was directed at WWL specifically, and the joke has been attributed to Senator Russell Long of Louisiana.

 In April 2006, WWL programming returned to the FM band, via simulcasting on WWL-FM 105.3.

-In 2021 WWL simulcast its Hurricane Ida coverage on all of its Audacy sister stations.

-Hurricane Katrina (2005)
+The station was previously hot adult contemporary WKZN "105.3 The Zone".
+In the months after Hurricane Katrina, Entercom decided WWL's important news programming should also be heard on the FM dial.

+Hurricanes Katrina and Ida

-During the immediate effects and aftermath of Hurricane Katrina on New Orleans and the Gulf Coast in late August 2005, WWL was for a time one of the few if not only radio station(s) in the area remaining on the air.
-Announcer Garland Robinette for a time kept broadcasting from an improvised studio built in a closet after the studio's windows were blown out.
+Hurricane Katrina hit New Orleans and the Gulf Coast in late August 2005.
+WWL was for a time one of the few radio stations in the area remaining on the air.
+Announcer Garland Robinette continued broadcasting from an improvised studio built in a closet after the real studio's windows were blown out.

-After the hurricane, WWL's emergency coverage was simulcast on the frequencies of numerous other radio stations.
-The broadcast was named "The United Radio Broadcasters of New Orleans"; mostly WWL staff appeared on-air.
-The United Radio Broadcasters were a partnership between Entercom (now Audacy, Inc.) and competitor Clear Channel Communications.
-The WWL website was completely rebuilt in only one day by the staff of other Entercom stations.
+WWL's emergency round-the-clock coverage was simulcast on the frequencies of numerous other radio stations.
+The broadcast was named "The United Radio Broadcasters of New Orleans".
+Mostly WWL staff were heard on-air.
+The United Radio Broadcasters were a partnership between Entercom (now Audacy, Inc.) and competitor Clear Channel Communications (now iHeartMedia).
+The WWL website was completely rebuilt in only one day by the staff of Entercom stations in other cities.

 The company also dispatched staffers from stations throughout the country to help WWL, and to provide their own stations coverage from the hurricane ravaged New Orleans area.
 For some time after Hurricane Katrina, WWL was simulcast on shortwave outlet WHRI, owned by World Harvest Radio International.

+When Hurricane Ida hit New Orleans in 2021, WWL was ready from what it learned 16 years earlier.
+It simulcast its Hurricane Ida coverage on all of its Audacy sister stations in the New Orleans cluster.